igorlira/dirplayer-rs/README.md

 npm run build-extension
 ```

+Make sure to build the VM first.
+The bundled extension will be located in `./dist-extension`.

+You can install the local build by going to `chrome://extensions`, enabling Developer Mode, then clicking the `Load unpacked` button.

+Note that the extension is currently only available on Chrome.

 #### Building standalone app

 Make sure to build the VM before building the standalone app.
 The build will be located in `./dist`.